markdunning/docker-overview/README.md

 ### Windows

+(may require some messing around with virtualisation or Hyper-V)

 - [Windows 10](https://www.docker.com/docker-windows)
-    + also requires some virtualisation settings
 - [Older Windows](https://download.docker.com/win/stable/DockerToolbox.exe)

-Once you have installed Docker using the insructions above, you can open a terminal (Mac) or command prompt (Windows) and run the following to download a container for the Ubuntu operating system;
+Once you have installed Docker using the insructions above, you can open a terminal (Mac) or command prompt (Windows) and run the following to download an image for the Ubuntu operating system;

 ```
 docker pull ubuntu